Sunday, Jan. 18, Fortaleza

 I guess that's why I like movies with open endings, movies like 500 Days of Summer, the ones that let you draw your own conclusion.

-One day during my trip I was talking via Facebook chat with my good friend Ximena about something that had nothing to do with Marília, at least not directly.
+During my trip, I talked via Facebook chat with my good friend Ximena about something that had nothing to do with Marília, at least not directly.

-Ximena probably summed it up best, using a contemporary method to do so, something short and sweet.
+Ximena probably summed it up best, using a contemporary method, something short and sweet.

 “#worthit,” she wrote.